 If you have questions about your medicine, your local pharmacists can answer these.
 They can also answer questions on medicines you can buy without a prescription.

-The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.
+The NHS Medicines A to Z has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.

 If you would like to speak to someone at the GP surgery about your prescription, fill out an ask a prescription question form.

-Medication reviews
+Medication review

 From time to time your treatment will need to be reviewed by the doctor or another healthcare professional.
 When this is necessary you will be asked to attend a consultation to review your medication.
 This may be via a telephone call or a face-to-face appointment.